TOUR DE BURREN 2022 CANCELLED

 HISTORY OF TOUR DE BURREN

-This is the 17th year of the Burren Cycling Club’s Tour de Burren as a sportif.
+In 2019 Cycling Ireland rated the Tour de Burren 9.7/10 as a leisure cycle event.
 In 2014, the event was voted, by Cycling Ireland Members of which there are over 23,000, as the best leisure cycling event in Ireland!!

 The event started all those years ago when a few enthusiastic members of the Club got together and organised a spin in one of the most beautiful areas of Ireland.
 The spin, soon became an annual event and interest grew, especially with the lure of brown bread and smoked salmon at the food stop.